bozturk10/ifohack-landers-group/README.md

 ifohack-landers-group
 ==============================

-A short description of the project.
+The repo of the group Shimmer4382 for the geospatial data challenge at ifohack.

 Project Organization
 ------------